IHE/ITI.PIXm/input/pagecontent/5_testplan.md

 ## Introduction

-PIXm specifies a query transaction between two actors.
-The transaction between actors specify semantics of the data exchanged.
-The PDQm test plan focuses on these semantics and on the expected actions on the server-side actor.
+PIXm specifies two transactions:  A patient identity feed transaction between PIX Source and PIX Manager, and a query transaction between a PIX Consumer and the PIX Managers.
+Each transaction specifies semantics of the request and response messages exchanged between actors.
+The PIXm test plan focuses on these semantics and on the expected actions on the server-side actor.

 ## High-level Test Scope